Khudair Abdul Amir

-About The Author
+About the author

 Khudair Abdul Amir continued his secondary school studies in Baghdad.
 He published his first story in Al-Shaab newspaper in 1956.
 Also, he was employed in the department of imports, before moving to the ministry of communications.
 He also was a secretary for Al-Ṭaliʿa Magazine editorial from 1979-1984.
 He also was the magazine’s editorial board director in 1984-1990.
-In 1993, he was a proof-reader in the department of general cultural affairs in Al-Aqlam magazine.
+In 1993, he was a proofreader in the department of general cultural affairs in Al-Aqlam magazine.
 Finally, he is a member of the Author and Writers Union in Iraq.